06 – Helen

 “Alright, everyone, line up between here and the bins, and we’ll relay these bags out to the dumpster.”

-He guided them out and lined them up, Hagman by the bins due to being the tallest, and in descending height order back to the main hall doors, the Caretaker chucked bags to Helen, who then handed them to Wyllow, who handed them on, and on the bag went, back to Hagman who threw them in the dumpster.
+He guided them out and lined them up: Hagman by the bins, due to being the tallest, and in descending height order back to the main hall doors.
+The Caretaker tossed bags to Helen, who handed them to Wyllow, who passed them along, and the bag went back to Hagman, who threw it in the dumpster.

-“Good job,” the Caretaker said to them, making Helen jump.
+“Good job,” the Caretaker said, making Helen jump.
 “Whoa, easy, kid.
 No need to be so tense.”

 “I’m sorry,” Helen said.
 “I haven’t been sleeping well.”